wikimedia/mediawiki-extensions-DonationInterface/README.txt

 ==== Currency and amounts ====

 Configure price ceiling and floor for valid contribution amount.
 Values should be in USD.
+These are set in the donation_rules.yaml file on a per-country basis.

+US:
-$wgDonationInterfacePriceFloor = 1.00
+    min: 1.00
-$wgDonationInterfacePriceCeiling = 10000.00
+    max: 10000.00
+IN:
+    min: 0.95
+    max: 3000.00

 If set to a currency code, gateway forms will try to convert amounts in unsupported currencies to the fallback instead of just showing